PlayBAC: BAC Salon: Szymanowski, Berio + Debussy

 Dubbed “technically superb” by The Strad, the Tesla Quartet recently took Second Prize as well as the Haydn Prize and Canadian Commission Prize at the 12th Banff International String Quartet Competition.
 The quartet has also garnered top prizes at numerous other international competitions, including the Gold Medal at the 2012 Fischoff National Chamber Music Competition, Third Prize and the Best Interpretation of the Commissioned Work at the 6th International Joseph Haydn Chamber Music Competition in Vienna, and Third Prize at the 2012 London International String Quartet Competition.
 The quartet performs regularly across North America, with recent international appearances in London, Vienna, Beijing, Shanghai, and Seoul.
-The 2017-18 season includes debut performances in Germany and Hungary, concerts across America, and a residency with the Quad City Visiting Artist Series.

 Canadian-British soprano Alexandra Smither is quickly making a name for herself in the world of old and new classical music.
 In May of 2017 Ms. Smither swept the Eckhardt-Grammate National Music Competition, taking home both First Place and Best Performance of the Commissioned Work, Nicole Lizee’s Malfunctionlieder.